Datcctvguy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1) A script that switches the current user to betty
 2) A script that prints the effective username of the current user
+3) A script that prints all the groups the current user is part of.